Nvidia's miss in Kindle Fire surprises some investors

-SAN FRANCISCO Amazon.com Inc's (AMZN.O) decision to use a processor made by Texas Instruments Inc (TXN.O) for its newest Kindle Fire tablets has surprised some investors and experts who thought Nvidia Inc's (NVDA.O) Tegra 3 chip would be tapped for the high-profile device.
+SAN FRANCISCO Amazon.com Inc's decision to use a processor made by Texas Instruments Inc for its newest Kindle Fire tablets has surprised some investors and experts who thought Nvidia Inc's Tegra 3 chip would be tapped for the high-profile device.

 At an event in Santa Monica, California on Thursday, Amazon Chief Executive Jeff Bezos said TI's OMAP 4470 chip is being used in the new, higher-end Kindle Fire.